 Business managers are responsible for maintaining an acceptable level of internal control, commensurate with the scale and nature of operations.
 They are responsible for identifying and assessing risks, designing controls and monitoring the effectiveness of these controls.
-The operational risk management framework helps managers to fulfil these responsibilities by defining a standard risk and control assessment methodology and incident reporting policy.
+The operational risk management framework helps managers to fulfil these responsibilities by defining a standard risk and control assessment methodology, minimum requirements for control monitoring, and incident reporting policy.

 A centralised database is used to record the results of the operational risk management process.
-Operational risk and control assessments, and incidents, are input and maintained by the business units.
+Operational risk and control assessments, control monitoring plans and incidents, are input and maintained by the business units.
 To ensure that operational risk losses are consistently reported and monitored at group level, all group companies are required to report individual losses when the net loss is expected to exceed US\$10,000.